Find flights

 Gabriel Leigh

-All Nippon Airways (ANA) has long been one of the best airlines in the world and it shows no signs of slipping.
-The Japanese carrier is all the things an airline should be: reliable, safe, with excellent service, comfortable seats and good food.
-It’s also one of just ten airlines to have gained a 5-star rating from Skytrax, and unlike with some of those ratings, ANA really deserves it.
+All Nippon Airways (ANA) has long been a top-tier airline and continues to maintain that standard.
+It’s one of just ten airlines to have gained a 5-star rating from Skytrax, and unlike with some of those ratings, ANA really deserves it.
+The Japanese carrier delivers on all fronts: reliable, safe, with excellent service, comfortable seats and good food.

-But maybe the best thing about ANA is its utter consistency.
-Every time I’ve got an ANA flight upcoming I feel great about it because I know exactly what I’m going to get—the service standards never slip or fall short, regardless of what cabin I’m travelling in.
+But what really stands out about ANA is its utter consistency.
+Every time I’ve got an ANA flight coming up, I feel great about it because I know exactly what I’m going to get.
+The service standards never slip or fall short, regardless of what cabin I’m travelling in.
 I know it’s going to be a quality experience.

 Route network

-ANA is Japan’s largest airline with service between 11 different North American cities and Tokyo, including 3 in Canada.
-With its membership in the Star Alliance and comprehensive connections via United Airlines in the US, it’s an obvious choice from the Americas to Japan or further afield.
+ANA is Japan’s largest airline, serving 8 US cities and Vancouver with flights to Tokyo.
+As a Star Alliance member with comprehensive connections via United Airlines, it’s an obvious choice from the Americas to Japan or further afield.

 Aircraft types

-ANA has several different configurations of aircraft on long-haul but these can be broadly grouped into three aircraft types.
-As a big fan of premium cabins, I love that ANA tends to have very premium-heavy configurations with big business class cabins.
+The ANA long-haul fleet can be broadly grouped into three aircraft types, and as a big fan of premium cabins, I love that ANA tends to have very premium-heavy configurations with big business class cabins.
 That means it can be easier to get upgrades and seats using miles.
-Also, more premium seats mean fewer people on board overall—which speeds up boarding and creates a calmer atmosphere.
+More premium seats also mean fewer people on board overall, which speeds up boarding and creates a calmer atmosphere.

-The 777-300ER is a long-haul workhorse and has a huge number of business class seats.
+The 777-300ER is a long-haul workhorse and has a large number of business class seats.
 These aircraft also offer true first class and premium economy in addition to rather small economy cabins.

 The 787 tends to serve routes with less demand and has just three classes of service, as these do away with first class.